Geonkick-Synthesizer/geonkick/README.md

 #### Other technical notes

 * Geonkick synthesizer is designed for percussion, i.e. makes use of the fact that percussion instruments don't generate  lasting sounds, and most of the time percussion is periodic.
-Thus, the work flow of the sound synthesis is optimized to this, and differs from the synthesizers that are designed for synthesis of other kinds of instruments.
+Thus, the workflow of the sound synthesis is optimized to this, and differs from the synthesizers that are designed for synthesis of other kinds of instruments.

 * Filters become unstable for some extremal combination of cutoff frequency and Q parameter.
 If the filters become unstable the percussion graph may show a maximum continuous line or various kinds of distortion.
 There is a need to work with Q factor in order to use the cutoff in the desired range.